 Homeowners who do this work on their own could cause structural damage to their home.
 Some of these projects can even be dangerous to complete (like demolition and roof work).
 Hiring a licensed and experienced contractor can help ensure that these projects are done properly and safely.

-Contact a Licensed Contractor
+Contact an Experienced Contractor

 Homeowners who are undecided about whether or not a home improvement project is appropriate for DIY can find out by contacting a licensed contractor.
 A good contractor can answer homeowner questions about how something can be done, what tools are needed and how long it will take.
 This can help homeowners gauge whether or not they should hire a contractor or if they can do the project on their own.